dfsp-spirit/brainview/README.md

 ## About

-`brainview `is designed to visualize morphometry data in 3D on brain surfaces.
+`brainview` is designed to visualize morphometry data in 3D on brain surfaces.
 The goal is to provide an easy-to-use interface to quickly visualize data loaded with [brainload](https://github.com/dfsp-spirit/brainload), [nibabel](http://nipy.org/nibabel/) or any other tool.

-The module will only provide basic visualization functions intended for live inspection of your data.
+The module will only provide basic visualization functions intended for quick (and usually interactive) live inspection of your data.
 If you are interesting in a full solution that can provide output in publication quality, I suggest you have a look at [PySurfer](https://pysurfer.github.io/) instead.

 [![Build Status](https://travis-ci.org/dfsp-spirit/brainview.svg?branch=master)](https://travis-ci.org/dfsp-spirit/brainview)